 The October program is titled “Creating a Bottle Terrarium.”
 This session will explore the enclosed world of bottle terrariums, which are self-contained plant environments within glass.
 Join Horticulture Educator Bruce Black as he discusses terrariums, their needs, and how to create a bottle version of a terrarium.

-Other topics in the Fall series include “Creating a Bottle Terrarium” set for Tuesday, Oct.
-13 at 1:30 p.m., and “History of Forest Pest Outbreaks in North America” set for Tuesday, Nov.
+The final topic in the fall series will be “History of Forest Pest Outbreaks in North America” and is scheduled for Tuesday, Nov.
 17 at 1:30 p.m.

 Each session is free to the public.
 Advance registration is needed.
-You may call the LaSalle County office for more details at 815-433-0707, or you may email Extension Program Coordinator Meg Overocker at [email protected]
+Call the LaSalle County office for more details at (815) 433-0707 or e-mail Extension Program Coordinator Meg Overocker at firstname.lastname@example.org.